 The written examination will consist of three specific questions, one from each examiner, that are related to each subtopic.
-The written examination will be a closed-book format completed within a single working day (8 hours).
-The student will be provided with a hardcopy of the questions as well as a clean copy of the three reading lists at the start of the written portion of the examination.
-Answers are required to be in essay form and are limited to a maximum of 10 typed pages per question, double-spaced with a sans serif 12- point font and 1 inch page margins.
+The written exam will be an 8-hour take-home exam delivered and submitted electronically via the Kinesiology Comprehensive Exam Course shell in Avenue to Learn.
+Students will be required to log into Avenue to Learn at 8:30 a.m. the day of their examination where they will access their examination questions.
+Materials are to be submitted by 4:30 p.m. and will be checked for originality by the Associate Chair, Graduate Studies or delegate.
+Students are expected, and encouraged, to take a 30-minute lunch.
+The student will be provided with an electronic copy of the of the questions as well as a clean copy of the three reading lists at the start of the written portion of the examination.
+Answers are required to be in essay form and are limited to a maximum of 10 typed pages per question, double-spaced with a sans serif 12-point font and 1 inch page margins.
 Although a formal reference section is not required, in-text citations in parentheses are expected.
-Any diagrams that the candidate creates to accompany an answer are NOT considered to be part of the 10 page limit (such addenda are scanned and included as supporting documentation when answers are emailed to the examiners).
+Any diagrams that the candidate creates to accompany an answer are NOT considered to be part of the 10-page limit (such addenda are scanned and included as supporting documentation when answers are emailed to the examiners).

-Nothing other than the laptop, exam questions, reading list and blank paper provided by the department is permitted in the room where the student is writing.
-Students are not permitted to enter the examination room until invited by the Grad Administrator.
+Should a student wish to do the examination on campus, a room will be provided by the department.
+Nothing other than the student's laptop, exam questions, reading list and blank paper provided by the department is permitted in the room where the student is writing.
+Students are not permitted to enter the examination room until invited by the Graduate Academic Program Assistant.

-Written responses will be saved on memory stick and submitted, at the end of the examination, to the Grad Administrator who will then email the answers to the examination committee, the student, the student's supervisor, the Associate Chair (Graduate Studies) and the Comprehensive chair.
+Written responses are to be uploaded to the Assignments portal in Avenue to Learn by 4:30 p.m. on the same day.
+The Graduate Academic Program Assistant will receive a notification once the written answers are submitted and who will then email the answers to the examination committee, the student, the student's supervisor, the Associate Chair (Graduate Studies) and the Comprehensive Chair.
 Examiners are asked to confirm receipt of the candidate's answer by email to the Associate Chair, Graduate Studies, copying the Graduate Administrator, at their earliest convenience but not later than 3 business days following the day of writing.
-At this stage we are only asking examiners to determine if, in their expert opinion, the student has made a "sufficient effort"1 to complete the written answer to their question.
+At this stage we are only asking examiners to determine if, in their expert opinion, the student has made a "sufficient effort" to complete the written answer to their question.
 The full examination of the student's response to the written question will take place at the oral defence portion of the exam the following week.
 If any of the three comprehensive examiners are of the opinion that the student did not make a "sufficient effort" the comprehensive examination will be deemed a failure.

 If one or more of the examining committee members is of the opinion that the candidate has made an insufficient effort to complete the written answer to his/her question, he or she will notify the Associate Chair, Graduate Studies immediately and the examination will be considered to be failed.
 The Associate Chair will notify the candidate's supervisor of this outcome immediately.
-If no such communication is received by the Associate Chair, Graduate Studies Studies, the oral defence will proceed.
+If no such communication is received by the Associate Chair, Graduate Studies, the oral defence will proceed.